 CAPE TOWN - A job with a great salary is possible, even without a university degree.

-Take a look at five jobs that do not require a university degree and pays six figures.
+Take a look at four jobs that do not require a university degree and pays six figures.

 Real Estate Agent

 To become a qualified real estate agent do not require a university degree but rather a license, the applicant must do a specified amount of classroom hours

 additionally.
 Thereafter, a licensing exam can be completed.
 Real estate agents earn based on the number of property's they sell.
 A real estate certification

 can be obtained by completing set requirements.
 This includes a 12 month internship with a registered agency.
 This is followed by a FETC Real Estate NQF

 Level 4 qualification.
 Candidates will then write a Professional Designate Exam (PDE) at Level 4.